Course Listing

 - Peterborough

-An introduction to the basic issues in contemporary international development studies, including the areas of gender and social class; food and agriculture; industrialization and trade; forms of social provisioning; and civil society and democracy.
-These issues are examined from a comparative perspective, and illustrated using a case study.
-Excludes IDST 1000Y.
+An introduction to the basic issues in contemporary global development studies, including the areas of gender and social class; food and agriculture; industrialization and trade; forms of social provisioning; and civil society and democracy.
+These issues are examined from a comparative perspective.
+Equivalent to IDST 1002H.

 -